magiblot/tvision/README.md

     * `slReverse`.
     * `slStrike`.

     These flags are based on the basic display attributes selectable through [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code#SGR_(Select_Graphic_Rendition)_parameters).
-The results may vary between terminal emulators. `slReverse` is probably the least reliable of them: prefer using the `TColorAttr reverseAttribute(TColorAttr attr)` free function over setting this flag.
+The results may vary between terminal emulators. `slReverse` is probably the least reliable of them: prefer using the `reversed()` method over setting this flag.

-The most straight-forward way to create a `TColorAttr` is by means of the `TColorAttr(TColorDesired fg, TColorDesired bg, ushort style=0)` and `TColorAttr(int bios)` constructors:
+The most straight-forward way to create a `TColorAttr` is by means of the `TColorAttr(TColor fg, TColor bg, ushort style = 0)` and `TColorAttr(int bios)` constructors:

 ```c++
 // Foreground: RGB 0x892312